MichielsenM/mesa-summer-school-2023/docs/Minilab1.md

   </div>
 </div>

 Both of these `pgstar` windows are the default windows being shown in `MESA` when you copy the `$MESA_DIR/star/work` directory.
 Depending on your laptop/desktop these windows might appear small and difficult to read.
 Fortunately, `MESA` provides a variety of parameters that we can use to make changes to the default `pgstar` windows, including their sizes.
 We can do so within the file `inlist_pgstar`.
-The `pgstar` documentation can be found [here](https://docs.mesastar.org/en/release-r23.05.1/reference/pgstar.html#).
+The `pgstar` documentation can be found <a href="https://docs.mesastar.org/en/release-r23.05.1/reference/pgstar.html#" target="_blank"> here</a>.

 <task><details>
 <summary>Task 2</summary><p>